 In short: nothing fancy.
 No, really.
 Don't spend too much money at the start.
-Here's why.
-Also, I don't want you to spend a fortune on your machine (and heaps of fabric) when you don't even know if you're gonna like the new hobby.
+I don't want you to spend a fortune on your machine (and heaps of fabric) when you don't even know if you're gonna like the new hobby.

 Why I'm saying that?
-You're not gonna believe it, but I still use a basic, mechanical (not-computerized!) sewing machine I bought myself when I moved into my first own apartment.
-You can see it here in this post.
-If it works for me, all my blog tutorials and the shop patterns (shameless plug!) - and those are pretty successful and loved by my customers, it will work for you when starting out.
-Why get 150 stitch options when really you only need two, a straight stitch and the zigzag! (and I probably use 3 more when I'm feeling fancy!)
+You're not gonna believe it, but I still use a basic, mechanical (non-computerized!) sewing machine I bought myself when I moved into my first own apartment.
+If it works for me, all my blog tutorials and these shop patterns (shameless plug!) - and those are pretty successful and loved by my customers, it will work for you when starting out.
+And why get 150 stitch options when really you only need two, a straight stitch and the zigzag?

 The Basics Of Sewing

-Now straight to the basic sewing lessons, all free, and then hands-on sewing tips and techniques you need to know if you sew.
+Now straight to the basic sewing lessons, all free, and then hands-on sewing tips and techniques you need to know if you sew with a sewing machine or by hand.
 But no fear, I'll be here with you all the way through.
 All you need to do is start and the rest is up to me to keep you going, ok?

 Firstly, if you feel confused about all those fancy sewing terms, here's a quick and simple sewing terms glossary to help you if you're just starting out - a guide to understanding the basic sewing terms.